An International Baccalaureate World School

 A confident sense of self-worth is integral to our vision of success for every child, with students supported to challenge ideas, think critically, make ethical judgements and set their own goals; the qualities of a growth mindset and collaborative problem solving, essential for our future.
 At our core remains an unshakeable commitment to encourage all students to progress at their own pace towards their own goals, and to be respected as individuals in their own right.
 We understand that students develop at different rates, and we actively support their individual path.

 Preshil is well-structured, well-resourced and truly innovative.
 The IB in a progressive setting is outstanding preparation for all students to enter post-school destinations confident they have the skills needed to carve out their own versions of success.

-*Preshil is an authorised International Baccalaureate World School for the Middle Years (Years 7-10) and Diploma (Years 11 & 12) Programmes, and holds candidacy for the Primary Years Programme.
+*Preshil is an authorised International Baccalaureate World School for the Primary Years (Prep-Year 6), Middle Years (Years 7-10) and Diploma (Years 11 & 12) Programmes.

 Electives at Preshil are designed to broaden the students' experience beyond the curriculum and offer opportunities to extend or deepen their knowledge in a particular area of study (or ignite a passion for a particular general interest).
 Staff, parents, past students and people outside the immediate school community are invited to share their expertise on activities about which they are passionate and able to offer specialist knowledge.